docker/docs/develop/security-best-practices.md

 image.
 This can result in a concise final image.

-This method of creating a tiny image doesn't only significantly reduce complexity, but also the change of implementing vulnerable artifacts in your image.
-Therefore, instead of images that are built on images, that again are built on other images, multi-stage builds allow you to 'cherry pick' your artifacts without inheriting the vulnerabilities from the base images on which they rely on.
+This method of creating a tiny image doesn't only significantly reduce complexity, but also reduces the chance of implementing vulnerable artifacts in your image.
+Therefore, instead of images that are built on images, that again are built on other images, multi-stage builds allow you to 'cherry pick' your artifacts without inheriting the vulnerabilities from the base images on which they rely.

 For detailed information on how to configure multi-stage builds, see [multi-stage builds](../build/building/multi-stage.md).